elbenvenutti/elbenvenutti-hugo/content/post/build-this-site.md

 This has created a basic hugo site structure, and then our first piece of content.
 This blog post.
 It is a markdown file under ``content/post/build-this-site.md``.
-Next thing is to edit it with my favourite text editor (vim) and append some content to the bottom of the file.
+Next thing is to edit it with my text editor and append some content to the bottom of the file.

-Hugo does not ship with a default theme, so now  I need a theme While I could build one from scratch, I would really like to have something that *looks good*.
+Hugo does not ship with a default theme, so now  I need a theme While I could build one from scratch, a ready made theme will spare me some hours and will make me able to publish the site sooner.
-Not to mention that my _designer abilities_ are way worse than my coding skills.
+Not to mention that having something that _looks good_ is a plus.
 I headed to the themes gallery, browse a bit and chose hyde-y.
 The theme's page suggests to git clone it into your themes directory, but nesting git repos is not the best idea.
 Git submodules are a better choice in this case (note to self: write a post about git submodules):